MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-update-profile.md

 [!INCLUDE [applies-to-external-only](../includes/applies-to-external-only.md)]

-This article is part 3 of a series that demonstrates how to add the profile editing logic in a Node.js web app.
-In [part 2 of this series](how-to-web-app-node-edit-profile-prepare-app.md), you set up your app for profile editing by adding the required user interface components.
+This article is part 2 of a series that demonstrates how to add the profile editing logic in a Node.js web app.
+In [part 1 of this series](how-to-web-app-node-edit-profile-prepare-app.md), you set up your app for profile editing.

 In this how-to guide, you learn how to call Microsoft Graph API for profile editing.